michebble/effective-barnacle/README.md

 ### API

 effective-barnacle implements a GraphQl API.
-THis can be used to fetch jobs belonging to a plumber.
+This can be used to fetch jobs belonging to a plumber, or to mark a job as done.

+#### Querying a plumber's jobs

-Using the following query we can find the jobs and client details for PLumber with an id of 54321
+Using the following query we can find the jobs and client details for Plumber with an id of 54321
 ```
 query {
   plumberJobs(plumberId: 54321) {